-Personal interactions.
-It’s one thing to make a call or send an email.
-It’s another to actually reach someone.
-Track data about how many calls or emails actually lead to conversations, how often these interactions happen and (for phone calls) how long they last.
-If these conversations lead to immediate customer action, track that as well.
+- Personal interactions: It’s one thing to call or email a lead.
+Reaching them is another thing entirely.
+It’s essential to track data about how many calls or emails lead to conversations, how often these interactions happen, and (for phone calls) how long talks last.
+You should also track if and when conversations lead to immediate customer action.

-- Additional engagement.
-Free samples and product demos can be great for obtaining first-time customers.
-So too is inviting potential new customers to online or in-person events.
-You should track how often these approaches convert to sales – doing so can inform future decisions.
-You may also want to track this metric per sales rep to determine what underperforming reps could learn from higher-performing ones to improve.
+- Additional engagement: Free samples and product demos are excellent ways to win first-time customers.
+You can also invite potential customers to online or in-person events.
+Track how often these approaches convert to sales to gather valuable data that informs future decisions.
+You may also want to track this metric for each sales rep to determine what underperforming reps could learn from higher-performing reps.

 Post-sale CRM analytics

-Problem tracking.
-Record the problems that your customers raise with your products and fix recurring ones to achieve maximum customer satisfaction.
-The fewer active issues a customer has with your products, the more likely they are to keep buying from you.
+- Problem tracking: Record the problems customers raise about your products, and fix recurring issues to achieve maximum customer satisfaction.
+The fewer active issues a customer has with your products, the more likely they are to continue buying from you.

-Purchasing patterns.
-If your customer buys your products or services on a subscription basis, look for consistency or variance in their orders to infer how likely you are to retain them as a customer.
-If you sense that this customer might stop purchasing from your company, try to retain them by offering discounts, promotions or other customer loyalty benefits.
+- Purchasing patterns: If a customer buys your products or services on a subscription basis, look for order consistency or variance to determine how likely they are to remain active customers.
+If you sense a customer might stop purchasing from your company, try to retain them by offering discounts, coupons, promotions or other customer loyalty benefits.

-Spending.
-No two customers spend in exactly the same way.
-A customer on a monthly subscription plan worth $10 per month might not impact your revenue as strongly as a customer who makes an annual $1,500 purchase.
-Determine each customer’s impact on your revenue to decide how much resources to allocate to each relationship.
+- Spending: No two customers spend in exactly the same way.
+A customer on a $10 monthly subscription plan might not impact your revenue as significantly as a customer who makes an annual $1,500 purchase.
+Determine each customer’s impact on your revenue to decide what resources you should allocate to each relationship.

-- General project management.
-When one sale is over, another can begin.
-Use your CRM’s project management capabilities to identify key activities such as successful sales so that you can target your current customers for future purchases, whether of the same product or another one.
+- General project management: When one sale is over, another can begin.
+Use your CRM’s project management capabilities to craft successful sales campaigns so you can target current customers for future purchases.

 CRM analytics reporting